Aïcha Cámara

-Aïcha Cámara Cámara (11 December 2006) is a Spanish footballer who plays as a defender for Barcelona and the Spain women's national under-20 team.
+Aïcha Cámara Cámara (born 11 December 2006) is a Spanish professional footballer who plays as a right-back for Liga F club Barcelona and the Spain national under-20 team.

 Club career

 Cámara was born in Sabadell, Catalonia, and played in local youth teams until she was 15; she was scouted by clubs and La Masia, which she joined at the start of the 2022–23 season.
 She made her first team debut for Barcelona Femení on 7 February 2025, in the 2024–25 Copa Catalunya Femenina that Barcelona would go on to win.
 After the club lost various players over the summer of 2025, Cámara was officially promoted to the first team as a right back for the 2025–26 season.

 International career

 Cámara plays often as a central defender for the Spain youth teams.
 She was selected to the teams of the tournament for the 2023 UEFA Women's Under-17 Championship (in which Spain were runners-up), the 2024 UEFA Women's Under-19 Championship (that Spain won), and the 2025 UEFA Women's Under-19 Championship (that Spain won).
 In 2024, she competed in both the UEFA U-19 Championship and the 2024 FIFA U-20 Women's World Cup.